Xapier14/GEngine-R/README.md

 - Possible Memory Corruption on LoadAsTexture().
 - Certain graphics drivers are incompatible with VideoBackends.
 - Objects that are out of screen are still drawn.
+- Inaccurate FPS & TPS Counter.
+- Missing checks on adding GameObjects to scenes.
+- Initial RenderClearColor not being set on OpenGL backend.

 ## Dependencies
 * SDL2